Gingertonic/fpsb-trial/README.md

 ## Components
 A compact selection to get us going - help us expand! \
-See the Storybook - *coming soon!* - for more extensive documentation and usage.
+See the [Storybook](https://main--61c08e2a6b3b4d003ade4a12.chromatic.com)) for more extensive documentation and usage.

 ### Button
 Buttons come in regular and inverted flavours